tenniskit/Project-1-DS-Blog-Post/README.md

 For this project, I was interestested in using Stack Overflow data from 2020 to better understand three questions:

 1. What are top FIVE hottest programming languages in 2020?
-2. What are the characteristics of people who keep chasing new programming technologies in 2020?
+2. What kind of people would like to keep studying new technologies?
 3. How could Stack Overflow segment their visitors according their behaviours on the platform?

 ## File Descriptions <a name="files"></a>